 - Have a team to evaluate your options.

 The minimum number of systems you should be evaluating for implementation is three.
-We’ll say that again: Evaluate a minimum of three systems (but probably no more than 5) to find the best fit for your company.
+We’ll say that again: Evaluate a minimum of three systems (but probably no more than 5) to find the best fit for your company when choosing an accounting system.
 This means you will need a team of people from your company who understand your business processes and the nuances of your business needs to take part in the evaluation.
 The key stakeholders in the decision to implement a new system are:

 - Executive Leadership